 Amy is licensed by the state of Texas as a Marriage and Family Therapist (2015) and Professional Counselor (2016).
 She holds a Bachelor of Arts in Psychology and Leadership & Ministry from Harding University (2011) and a Master of Marriage and Family Therapy from Abilene Christian University (2013).
-She is a Clinical Member of the American Association for Marriage and Family Therapy.

 Amy believes her clients have a wealth of resources for bettering their lives and deepening their connection with others, and therapy works to help remove the barriers and beliefs that keep these resources out of reach.
 She desires for therapy to be a place where clients feel safe, accepted, understood, and empowered.
 She deeply enjoys the work that she does, and feels it is a great honor to walk alongside her clients through difficult and significant points in their lives.